FurryCoders/FALocalRepo/README.md

 _Note:_ all the commands except `help` will create and initialise the database if it is not present in the folder

+_Note:_ only one instance of the program is allowed at any given time

 When the database is first initialised, it defaults the submissions files folder to `FA.files`.
 This value can be changed using the [`config` command](#configuration).

 Cookies need to be set manually with the config command before the program will be able to access protected pages.